Fractured Magic: Chapter Fifteen

 “Get back to the bridge,” Roman said, his tone leaving no room for questions.

-Back in the salty air, the second guard had arrived to untie the first.
+Back in the salty air, a second guard had arrived from the prison side to untie the first.
 Both groups froze momentarily, and then the new guard scrambled for his gun.
 Kieran was faster, though; he aimed the revolver and called, “Step away with your hands up!”
-The guard hurriedly obeyed, hands held above his head.

 “Why did we turn around?
 Do we go back through the prison?”
 Kieran asked Roman.

 Roman shook his head.
 “A group this size?
 We’d be caught before we even reached the front doors.
 The barracks are the only way out, but I can’t protect you all in that wide stairwell.
 This position will be easier to defend.
-Kieran, just make sure we’re not ambushed on the prison side.”
+Just make sure we’re not ambushed on the prison side.”

 Maebhe peered over the low brick wall, down to the water.
 Maybe the barracks weren’t the only way.
 “Drys, can you fly?
 How many can you carry?”

-“Take Ide down to the beach,” Maebhe said, pointing over the wall, “Then come back up for us.
+“Take Íde down to the beach,” Maebhe said, pointing over the wall, “Then come back up for us.
 If you can carry all of us, Roman only has to stall, not beat them.”

-Then, the barracks-side door flew open, three people stepping out onto the bridge.
-One was the Enforcer from before, bloody and swollen but apparently spiteful enough to still be on his feet.
+Just then, the barracks-side door flew open and three people stepped onto the bridge.
+One was the Enforcer from their earlier fight, his face ghastly but his spite keeping him on his feet.
 His leg had been wrapped in a makeshift tourniquet, and he’d recovered his sword.
-The second was a towering dryad, the third a woman with vivid red hair and feather-textured skin.
-Leading the group, she stopped abruptly, her eyes widening when she saw Roman.
+The second was a towering dryad, the third, leading the group, was a woman with vivid red hair and feather-textured skin.
+After spending time with Ivey, Maebhe recognized her as maranet.
+She stopped abruptly, her eyes widening when she saw Roman.
 Though already pale, she seemed to go paler at the sight of him.

-“If you think so, then let’s agree to call me a figment of your imagination and let me pass,” Roman said with a grin.
+“If you think so, then let’s call me a figment of your imagination and let me pass,” Roman said with a grin.
 She clearly knew him, but if he recognized her, he gave no indication.

 Kieran swore and took a step as if to follow, but Maebhe grabbed his arm.
 “Just wait for Drys!”